 Zones A – D on the Sentencing Table

 As a result of several Supreme Court rulings, judges have more discretion to depart from guideline ranges.
 For that reason, our team cannot emphasize strongly enough the importance of preparing before the sentencing hearing.
 Each person needs to create a personalized, mitigation strategy.
 That strategy should advance the candidate for leniency.
-Our websites and YouTube channels offer an abundance of free information to help people see what works.
-We recommend each person that faces a sentencing hearing to invest the time and energy to learn how some people get non-incarcerative sentences, even though prosecutors and probation officers ask for years.
+Our websites and YouTube channels offer an abundance of free information to help people learn.
+We recommend investing time and energy to learn how some people get non-custodial sentences, even though prosecutors and probation officers ask for years.

-- A little secret: No one is more important to a judge than the defendant.
+- No one is more important to a judge than the defendant.
 For that reason, a defendant should not expect the defense attorney to do all of the work.
-No one should work harder than the defendant to prepare for leniency.

 The Sentencing Table’s offense level has four zones – A through D. To determine which zone a convicted defendant’s sentence falls into, the probation office, the prosecutor, and the defense attorney add the BOL, CHC, and SOC.
 While the parties may consider mitigating or aggravating factors, the offense level will fall into one of the four zones.